OWASP/www-project-proactive-controls/docs/the-top-10/c10-stop-server-side-request-forgery.md

 - Input validation
 - If outgoing requests have to be made, check the target against an allow-list
-- If using XML, configure parsers securely to prevent XEE Be aware of [Unicode and other Character transformations](https://cheatsheetseries.owasp.org/assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_Orange_Tsai_Talk.pdf) when performing input validation.
+- If using XML, configure parser securely to prevent XEE Be aware of [Unicode and other Character transformations](https://cheatsheetseries.owasp.org/assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_Orange_Tsai_Talk.pdf) when performing input validation.

 ## Vulnerabilities Prevented